Overview of the University’s Research Misconduct Evaluation Process

 - Good faith differences in interpretations or judgments of data

 - Good faith personal or professional opinions

 - Private moral or ethical behavior or views

 - Authorship disputes

 Anyone with a reasonable suspicion that research misconduct has occurred at the University may report an allegation to the University’s Research Integrity Officer (RIO).
-After confirming that the allegation falls within the scope of the University’s research misconduct policy.
-If so, the RIO will open an inquiry, and proceed to an investigation as warranted.
-During the investigation, a three-member panel will produce finding about the case, and submit their finding(s) to the Provost, who will make a final determination and may provide recommendations.
+After confirming that the allegation falls within the scope of the University’s research misconduct policy, the RIO will open an inquiry and proceed to an investigation as warranted.
+During the investigation, a three-member panel will produce findings about the case and submit their finding(s) to the Provost, who will make a final determination and may provide recommendations.
 The University’s research misconduct evaluation process is consistent with the U.S. Public Health Service’s Office of Research Integrity regulations.

-Any questions about this process may be directed to the RIO, Dr. Stanley Roux, at (512) 471-2877 or email email@example.com.
+Any questions about this process may be directed to the RIO, Dr. Mary Steinhardt, at (512) 471-2877 or email firstname.lastname@example.org.